NTDLS/NTDLS.Determinet/README.md

 # Determinet

-📦 Be sure to check out the NuGet pacakge: https://www.nuget.org/packages/NTDLS.Determinet
+📦 Be sure to check out the NuGet package: https://www.nuget.org/packages/NTDLS.Determinet

 Determinet is versatile multilayer perception neural network designed for extendibility and genetic-style mutations to allow forward propagation of the network variants.